9 min read

 So, let’s not “put the cart before the horse” and focus some much-needed attention on the first steps to execute a successful M&A strategy: identifying viable targets and building a deal pipeline.

-STEP 1: Develop your transaction thesis.
+Step 1: Develop your transaction thesis.

-1. Establish your transaction goals: what are your desired outcomes from acquiring?
+What are your desired outcomes from acquiring?
 Are you aiming to expand capacity, drive revenue growth, acquire talent, enhance cash flow, or enter new markets?
 A lack of goal-driven transactions will lead to unsuccessful outcomes that can be a costly drag on your business.

-2. Align your goals with your transaction thesis: how will your transaction thesis change based on your ultimate goals?
+How will your transaction thesis change based on your ultimate goals?
 If you seek to gain capacity and expand your firm’s overall human capital talent, your transaction needs to be structured to retain the acquired advisor for the long term.
 Conversely, if you are primarily seeking to grow revenue or increase free cash flow, then your transaction should focus on ways that help the acquired advisor exit the business as quickly as possible.

-3. What do you offer to your acquisition target?
 Based on your transaction thesis, it's also important to understand the different parts of an offer that will appeal to a target, such as up-front cash, advisor services, client services, or growth opportunities—all these could impact your ability to attract and close a deal successfully.

 If you take the time to align your transaction thesis with your overall goals, you are more likely to achieve your objectives.
 Once you have that in place, the next step will be finding the right targets for your transaction.

-STEP 2: Identify your targets.
+Step 2: Identify your targets.

 Before you begin your outreach or true business development, you must identify who and where your targets are by determining their type, size, and geographies.

-1. Target type: simply put, your M&A strategy will revolve around 3 “types” of targets, RIA owners, IAR advisors, and IBD advisors.
+Simply put, your M&A strategy will revolve around 3 “types” of targets, RIA owners, IAR advisors, and IBD advisors.

-• RIA owners: they are sole owners or partners in existing RIAs.
+• RIA Owners: they are sole owners or partners in existing RIAs.
 These “types” of targets would be the right person to speak with if your goal is a full acquisition or strategic partnership/merger with another RIA business.
 These are the key decision-makers for the firms they own.

 • “IARs” Independent Advisor Reps: these are financial advisors who work at RIAs and may “own” their individual practices and client relationships but are not partners in the RIA business itself.
 These advisors have no decision-making power over the business, so your goal when speaking with these targets would be to acquire their individual practices or to have them join your firm as independent advisors without an acquisition.
 In many cases, this “type” of advisor does not have their own LLCs, so this would need to be created before any acquisition.